Éva Gauthier: Return to North America

 Her 1923 annual performance at Aeolian Hall entitled "Recital of Ancient and Modern Music for Voice" became a historic occasion when she presented the works of George Gershwin, the first time his works were performed by a classical singer in concert.
 The first half of the programme presented works considered serious music at the time.
 She performed both classical works by Vincenzo Bellini and Henry Purcell, mixing them with modernist and neoclassical works by Béla Bartók, Paul Hindemith, Arnold Schoenberg, Arthur Bliss, Darius Milhaud, Maurice Delage, and Swan Hennessy.
 The second half of her performance would upset the musical establishment, however.
-She opened with Alexander's Ragtime Band by Irving Berlin, then performed works by Jerome Kern and Walter Donaldson, and finally finished with three works by George Gershwin: I'll Build a Stairway to Paradise, Innocent Ingénue Baby, and Swanee.
+She opened with "Alexander's Ragtime Band" by Irving Berlin, then performed works by Jerome Kern and Walter Donaldson, and finally finished with three works by George Gershwin: "I'll Build a Stairway to Paradise", "Innocent Ingénue Baby", and "Swanee".
 Gershwin played the piano for these pieces.
 Important figures in the audience included Ernestine Schumann-Heink, Virgil Thomson, and Paul Whiteman.
 Although some musical critics panned her decision to include Jazz music, the performance was overall a huge success, and provoked serious discussion among conservative audiences whether jazz music could be considered serious art.

 Gauthier continued to present music that was thought poorly of by conservative audiences.
 On some occasions, such as her performances of Gershwin in New York in 1923 and 1925, as well as in London in 1925, this was quite successful.
-A critic in Vienna welcomed her musical selection as a reprieve from the usual fare of classical performances - Schubert, Brahms, Wolf, Richard Strauss - while praising her skill with more classical choices.
-Other performances suffered – she was booed while performing works by Heitor Villa-Lobos at the Festival of the International Society of Contemporary Music in Venice.
+A critic in Vienna welcomed her musical selection as a reprieve from the usual fare of classical performances – Schubert, Brahms, Wolf, Richard Strauss – while praising her skill with more classical choices.
+Other performances suffered – she was booed while performing works by Heitor Villa-Lobos at the Festival of the International Society for Contemporary Music in Venice.
 She became a celebrity, and continued giving performances across the United States, Europe, and her native Canada.
 On the sixtieth anniversary of Canadian Confederation in 1927, she gave a performance in Ottawa which was the first transcontinental radio broadcast in Canada.
 Although she toured Canada from time to time, and attended performances of Canadian music in New York, she held a negative opinion of Canada's treatment of native musicians, saying "Canadians ... would rather listen to foreigners than their own people."